Rounded/ROBot/README.md

 Note that a partial mapping can be used.
 In the case above, the email will still map to email.

+## Headers

+To add custom headers to requests, do the following:

+        [[ROBotManager sharedInstance] addHeaderValue:@"Hunting" forHeaderField:@"SL-Sport"];

+You can add as many default headers as you would like.

 ## Logging

 By default, logging is disabled.
 To enable logging for all your `ROBotManagedObjects`, use